Kinetics of Deposition in the Diffusion-Controlled Limit

 \section{Introduction}

-The deposition of suspended particles onto a clean substrate is an important process in physics, chemistry, biology, and technology \cite{Tor,Adam,Newby13}.
-Adhesion of colloidal particles and proteins on substrates are just a few examples of numerous applications.
-A comprehensive description of the deposition process is very challenging as it requires the understanding of the evolution of a strongly interacting infinite-particle system.
+The deposition of suspended particles onto substrates plays an important role in physics, chemistry and biology \cite{Tor,Adam,Newby13}.
+Adhesion of colloidal particles and proteins on clean substrates is a classic example.
+There are also numerous applications, e.g. in nanotechnology \cite{Elimelech02,Kuznar03,Floro06,Yaish13}.
+A comprehensive description of the deposition process requires the understanding of the evolution of a strongly interacting infinite-particle system.
 Indeed, suspended particles diffuse and directly interact with each other through exclusion.
-Additionally, the motion of suspended particles causes long-ranged hydrodynamic inter-particle interactions.
-Further, the process of attaching to the substrate is also very complicated, the particles may rotate, the shape of the particles plays an important role, etc. Even when the volume fraction occupied by suspended particles is very small and hence the inter-particle interactions in the solution are ignored, very little is known theoretically.
+Further, the motion of suspended particles causes long-ranged hydrodynamic inter-particle interactions.
+The process of attaching to the substrate is also very complicated---the particles may rotate, the shape of the particles plays an important role, etc. Even when the volume fraction occupied by suspended particles is small and the inter-particle interactions in the solution are ignored, little is known theoretically.
 It is therefore customary to maximally simplify the problem.
-Following this tradition we focus on dilute systems, we ignore rotations and we consider particles of a few simple shapes.
+Following this tradition we focus on dilute systems, ignore rotations and consider particles of a few simple shapes.
 Most studies also ignore diffusion.
 In contrast, our major goal is to probe the influence of diffusion of suspended particles.
-We therefore focus on the diffusion-controlled limit in which adhesion occurs instantaneously and diffusion plays the dominating role.
+Specifically, we consider the diffusion-controlled limit in which adhesion occurs instantaneously and is assumed to be irreversible.

-The full treatment of the diffusion-controlled deposition problem is beyond the reach of analytical approaches, so we shall employ heuristic arguments.
+A comprehensive treatment of the diffusion-controlled deposition problem is beyond the reach of analytical approaches, so we shall employ heuristic arguments.
 One particular situation amenable to heuristic treatment is when the particles are planar disks diffusing in a half-space above the flat substrate.
-Disks are assumed to remain parallel to the substrate.
-Whenever a disk touches the substrate, it irreversibly adheres to it.
+Disks are assumed to remain parallel to the substrate and when a disk touches the substrate, it irreversibly adheres to it.
 The overlapping of disks on the substrate is forbidden.
 The substrate eventually reaches a jammed state that cannot accommodate additional disks.
 What fraction of the substrate is covered in the jammed state?
 What is the temporal evolution in the vicinity of the jammed coverage?
 Are there correlations in particle positions in the jammed state?